-- Is EfW a suitable option? - waste acceptance and preparation for energy recovery - siting, design, construction and operation of EfW facilities - thermal performance
+- suitability of EfW as an option - waste acceptance and preparation for energy recovery - siting, design, construction and operation of EfW facilities - thermal efficiency of EfW plants.

 Engagement with the community from the initial stage of the project and through the life of the plant is strongly encouraged.
 Proponents need to be responsive to the concerns of the community and should be ready and able to address these concerns.
+Past experiences in Australia and overseas indicate that comprehensive community engagement is paramount to the success of such projects, as it leads to better understanding and acceptance of a facility.

-Is EfW a suitable option?
+Is energy from waste a suitable option?

-The guideline Applying the Environment Protection Principles in Waste Management Regulation (publication 1360) provides an overview of the eleven principles of environment protection set out in Part 1 of the Act and how they apply to EPA's regulation of waste management in Victoria.
+When assessing proposals, EPA takes into consideration the 11 principles of environment protection ('the principles') set out in Part 1 of the Act.
 These principles include: the principle of wastes hierarchy; the principle of integration of economic, social and environmental considerations; the principle of improved valuation, pricing and incentive mechanisms; the principle of product stewardship; and the principle of integrated environmental management.
+The principles provide a framework for EPA's decision-making.
+In making decisions, EPA considers the application of the principles where relevant and seeks to apply them in an integrated manner.